 You can scale a Ruby on Rails application in two primary ways:

-• Vertically, by enhancing your existing server by adding more memory and CPU power.
+• Vertically, by enhancing your existing server.

-To do it right, it’s important to follow best practices that ensure a smooth and efficient scaling process.
-And when hiring a Ruby on Rails development team, whether you’re building from scratch or scaling an existing app, make sure you’re working with professionals who have proven experience in scaling.
+When hiring a Ruby on Rails development team, whether you’re building from scratch or scaling an existing app, make sure you’re working with professionals who have proven experience in scaling.

 How useful was this post?